 Raphael Vallat (France) is a PhD student at the Lyon 1 University.
 His main topics of interests are dreaming, sleep and neuroimaging.

-B. van Dam (USA) is the founder and inventor of Audtra, the patent-pending, first social audio/transcription and analytics platform, solving report quality problems encountered in dream, Alzheimer’s, mental illness, developmental disability, and drug studies.
+Blyth van Dam (USA) is the Founder and CEO of Audtra, the first, social audio/transcription and analytics platform (patent-pending), solving report quality problems encountered in dream, Alzheimer’s, mental illness, developmental disability, and drug studies.

 Kim Vergil (Canada) is a multi-media artist doing paintography and installation artworks, offering solo and group exhibitions in Canada, the US, and Europe.
 She has been a member of IASD since 2007, is the current chair of the IASD Arts Committee, and dream arts exhibition and awards juror from 2008 to 2017.